 Irrespective of the payment method chosen, all transfer fees must be paid by the transferor.
-Any amount less than €400 credited to the account has to be paid prior to the start of the remotely conducted oral hearings.
+Any amount less than €700 credited to the account has to be paid prior to the start of the remotely conducted oral hearings.
 The transfer must also indicate the name of the university for which the registration fee has been paid in order for the account of the participating university to be credited.

-Any credited amounts from the participation in the 27th Vis Moot shall be deducted from the registration fee of the 28th Vis Moot.
-The invoice rendered for the participation in the 28th Vis Moot will reflect the deduction from the 27th Vis Moot, if applicable..
+Any credited amounts from the participation in the 27th Vis Moot shall be deducted from the registration fee of the 30th Vis Moot if the credited amounts have not already been entirely consumed for the 28th or 29th Vis Moot.
+The invoice rendered for the participation in the 30th Vis Moot will reflect the deduction from the 27th Vis Moot, 28th Vis Moot and/or 29th Vis Moot, if applicable.
 Only the remainder shall be transferred.
-Credits from the 27th Vis Moot will be communicated to the teams through the team accounts or upon request via email to admin@vismoot.org.
+Credits from the 27th Vis Moot, 28th Vis Moot and/or 29th Vis Moot will be communicated to the teams through the team accounts or upon request via email to admin@vismoot.org

-- 15. The registration fee of a team whose registration is withdrawn prior to 10 December 2020, i.e. the day the memorandum for claimant is due, will be refunded in full, less any bank charges incurred. - 16.
+- 15. The registration fee of a team whose registration is withdrawn prior to 8 December 2022, i.e. the day the memorandum for claimant is due, will be refunded in full, less any bank charges incurred. - 16.
 A team that submits its memorandum for claimant will be paired with two other teams for the exchange of memoranda, as described in the part entitled "Memoranda" below, and will be scheduled to meet those two teams in two of the oral arguments, as described in the part entitled "Oral Hearings" below.
 Withdrawal after submission of the memorandum for claimant affects adversely at least the two teams paired for the exchange of memoranda and two of the oral arguments.
-Therefore, teams that have submitted the memorandum for claimant are expected to participate in the entire
+Therefore, teams that have submitted the memorandum for claimant are expected to participate in the entire Moot, including the oral arguments.
+The registration fee will not be refunded nor will unpaid fees be waived for teams withdrawing after submission of the memorandum for claimant.